- Open Access

 The current study examines whether improvements in Irish primary school students’ overall mathematics performance, after the introduction and initial implementation of the Strategy, are accompanied by improvements in equality.
 Data from the National Assessments of Mathematics and English Reading (NAMER) and TIMSS are used to cover the period before and after the introduction of the Strategy.
 Drawing on Ferreira and Gignoux's framework on inequality of achievement and opportunity, the study examines (i) deviations in student scores, (ii) variability in achievement at student and school levels and (iii) performance gaps based on demographic and socioeconomic factors over time.
 Additionally, the study explores whether and to what extent evidence from different studies and grade-level cohorts yields consistent results, where equality is concerned.

 This paper presents results from secondary analyses of national and international assessment data for primary school-aged students.
-Data from NAMER 2009, NAMER 2014, TIMSS 2011 and TIMSS 2015 were used.
+Data from NAMER 2009 (Eivers et al., 2010), NAMER 2014 (Shiel et al., 2014), TIMSS 2011 (Foy et al., 2013) and TIMSS 2015 (Foy, 2017) were used.
 NAMER is a cross-sectional study that takes place every 5/6 years in Ireland, assessing 2nd- and 6th-grade students’ performance in mathematics and reading.
 TIMSS is a study of the International Association for the Evaluation of Educational Achievement (IEA) that takes place every four years and assesses 4th- and 8th-grade students’ mathematics and science achievement.
 Both NAMER and TIMSS involve the administration of curriculum-based assessments, as well as questionnaires to gather contextual information.
 The current study focuses on the primary education context using mathematics achievement data for students in 4th grade (10 years old, on average in TIMSS) and 6th grade (12 years old, on average in NAMER).

-NAMER and TIMSS have similar complex designs, selecting a representative sample of schools and students within a country.
+NAMER and TIMSS have similar complex designs (Eivers et al., 2010; Martin et al., 2016), selecting a representative sample of schools and students within a country.
 In each cycle of NAMER and TIMSS, a two-stage cluster sampling methodology is utilized; a representative sample of schools is selected using stratified sampling and based on probability proportional to size, and then a number of classes within each school are randomly selected to participate, with all students in selected classes asked to take part.
 In both NAMER and TIMSS, a maximum of two classes per grade level are selected to participate.
 However, it is common for schools to have only one class per grade level; therefore, in the majority of the cases only one class per school participates in the studies.
 Table 1 presents the sample sizes for each cycle of NAMER and TIMSS used in the current study.

 Table 2 (below) provides more information regarding the background characteristics of students participating in each cycle of NAMER and TIMSS used in the current study.